…

 There are two different sizes available for each type of QR code.
 The smaller ones are perfect for small images, logos, and other small items.
 The larger ones are ideal for large images, maps, and more.

 You can preview your code before generating it by clicking "Preview" at the top right corner of the screen.
 This will show you how your image will appear when scanned.
+You can also use the Code to Image Converter to create visually appealing code images for sharing or documentation.
 If you need to make any changes, click "Edit" to do so.

 Once you've generated your QR code, you can save it as an image file (JPG, PNG, GIF) or send it directly to your phone via email.